Mephiles/torntools_extension/README.md

 **Custom Links**: Setup custom areas/links in the Navigation panel
 **Quick items & crimes**: Setup items and crimes to quickly access them
 **Info popup**: Popup to show basic information like location, status, bars etc.
+**Player stats**: Show stats like networth, xan used, etc. on their Profile page
+**Gym Stats graph**: Keep track of your overall Gym Stats using TornStats

 **Friendly Fire**: get a warning when you are on an ally faction player's profile (you have to add allies manually in settings)
 **Shop profits**: Show item profits in shops (profit compared to market value)